mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-encryption/using-hashicorp-key-vault-to-encrypt-database-secrets.md

 # Using Hashicorp Vault to encrypt database secrets

-You can use an encryption key from Hashicorp Vault to encrypt secrets in the Grafana database.
+You can use an encryption key from Hashicorp Vault to encrypt secrets in the Mosaicoo database.

 **Prerequisites:**

 - Permissions to manage Hashicorp Vault to enable secrets engines and issue tokens.
-- Access to the Grafana [configuration]({{< relref "../../administration/configuration/#config-file-locations" >}}) file
+- Access to the Mosaicoo [configuration]({{< relref "../../administration/configuration/#config-file-locations" >}}) file

 1. [Enable the transit secrets engine](https://www.vaultproject.io/docs/secrets/transit#setup) in Hashicorp Vault.